Delta Dental

-The Delta Dental Plans Association is an American network of dental insurance companies composed of 39 independent Delta Dental members operating in all 50 states, the District of Columbia and Puerto Rico.
+The Delta Dental Plans Association, also known as Delta Dental, is an American network of dental insurance companies.
+It is composed of 39 independent Delta Dental members operating in all 50 states, the District of Columbia and Puerto Rico.
 These member companies provide coverage to 85 million people, enrolled in over 157,000 groups.
 While many of the Delta Dental member companies and Delta Dental Plans Association (DDPA) are non-profit organizations, a few of the member companies have for-profit segments.

-Delta Dental member companies serve more than one third of the estimated 166 million Americans with dental insurance.